 - a.
-The following content may be provided within other sub plans such as the Soil and Water Management Plan and Flora and Fauna Management Plan. - b.
+The following content may be provided within other sub-plans such as the Soil and Water Management Plan and Flora and Fauna Management Plan. - b.
 Principal Contractors will develop and implement a Groundwater Management Plan for their scope of works.
-The Groundwater Management Plan will include as a minimum: - i.
-The groundwater mitigation measures as detailed in the environmental approval documentation; - ii.
-The requirements of any applicable licence conditions; - iii.
-Details of proposed extraction, use and disposal of groundwater, and measures to mitigate potential impacts to groundwater sources, incorporating monitoring, impact trigger definition and response actions for all groundwater sources potentially impacted by the SSI; - iv.
-Evidence of consultation with the NSW Office of Water; - v.
-The responsibilities of key project personnel with respect to the implementation of the plan; - vi.
-Procedures for the treatment, testing and discharge of groundwater from the site; - vii.
-Compliance record generation and management; and - viii.
-Details of groundwater monitoring if required.
+The Groundwater Management Plan will include as a minimum: - The groundwater mitigation measures as detailed in the environmental approval documentation. - ♦ The requirements of any applicable licence conditions. - details of proposed extraction, use and disposal of groundwater, and measures to mitigate potential impacts to groundwater sources, incorporating monitoring, impact trigger definition and response actions for all groundwater sources potentially impacted by the SSI. - Evidence of consultation with the NSW Office of Water. - ♦ The responsibilities of key project personnel with respect to the implementation of the plan. - Procedures for the treatment, testing and discharge of groundwater from the site. - Compliance record generation and management. - Details of groundwater monitoring if required.